prominence-eosc/docs/home.md

 nav_order: 1
 ---

-<h2>PROMINENCE is a platform which allows users to exploit cloud resources for running containerized workloads.<h2>
+PROMINENCE is a platform which allows users to exploit cloud resources for running containerized workloads.
+{: .fs-6 .fw-300 }

 <br/>
 <br/>
 <h3>Run jobs from anywhere</h3>